Seven of Nine: Casting and filming

 In the following years, the Voyager writers wrote several plot lines revolving around Seven's exploration of the positive and negative sides of human individuality.
 The cyborg nature of the character is seen as representing a challenge to "simple conceptions of connections/disconnections between bodies."
 Ryan maintained that the main topic about Seven was "humanity" and stated that her character was pivotal to the success of the show, because she "brought conflict to the show, which it was sadly lacking. … The Voyager crew was just one big happy family."
 After the addition of the former Borg drone to the starship's crew at the start of the fourth season of Voyager, the shows' weekly viewer ratings increased by more than 60%.
 Ryan's arrival on the show was accompanied by a massive publicity campaign in TV magazines and newspaper supplements.
 Ryan thought that the increase may have been because of the way the character looked, but maintained that those viewers would have been retained by the writing on the show.

 She also remarked that "combining non-human qualities with an attractive human appearance," as in Seven's character, was a great move by the producers.
 She felt that the writers did a good job in not pushing the character to be more human and having Seven enter into relationships on the show.
 Ryan was concerned that it could have turned out to be "Seven's sexual escapades on Voyager".
 In terms of portrayal, she said that "keeping a straight face" while showing suppressed emotion was an enjoyable challenge.
 Regarding her form-fitting one-piece costume, Ryan commented that it was extremely impractical and uncomfortable, but worth the reward of portraying a character like Seven.

 Although Seven was originally introduced as a foil for Captain Janeway, with the two of them proving to be very adversarial, they gained mutual respect as time went by.
 Ryan later described this as a mother-daughter relationship on the show, although she said that the writers had managed to make the character into more of an unruly teenager.
 The inclusion of Seven of Nine as a primary character for the show alongside Janeway and the Doctor was criticised by other actors.
-Robert Beltran, who played Chakotay felt that his character, along with Harry Kim, Tuvok and Neelix, had been overlooked.
+Robert Beltran, who played Chakotay felt that his character, along with Harry Kim, Tuvok and Neelix, were being overlooked.
 As the end of the series approached, Ryan remarked that she would "love to do something without special effects or rubber glued to my face, it'd be a nice change of pace."